RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Allow editing mini name directly in pieces roster.
-* Add checkboxes to pieces roster to disable/hide custom pieces roster column values for certain minis.
-* Add "Icon" template type - can select icon from a drop-down list, and select a colour.
-* Add ability to set GM Notes on pieces: editable GM-only rich text which is shown just in the GM's client when opened from the menu.
-Only one GM note can be open at once.

 ## Plans/TODO

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-june-2020--2937b4d2-ad4d-4abc-8269-65083212f01c):